The Mechanics of Tree Hazards

 Beyond the technicalities of tree hazard assessments, we also need to consider other factors when documenting the assessment.
 We think about if people could be exposed in the area of the potentially hazardous tree and how many, what kind of activities are taking place in the area affected and also how the terrain is where the tree in question is being assessed.
 Trees that have been affected by extreme weather conditions (e.g. bushfires, snowstorms, floods) are on a priority list to ensure they get assessed and if hazardous, they are removed before further damage can occur.

-If you are in an area that has been affected by the floods and are not sure how hazardous the trees are on your property, contact us to see what we can do to check the hazard level of trees.
+If you are in an area that has been affected by natural disasters such as floods and are not sure how hazardous the trees are on your property, contact us to see what we can do to check the hazard level of trees.

 As Ralph Waldo Emerson so simply puts it,